ripred/reddit/README.md

 ## Features

 - **Caching:**
   Retrieves and caches the latest 100 posts from a subreddit.
-On subsequent runs, only new posts are fetched to reduce network calls.
+On subsequent runs, only new posts are fetched, reducing network calls.

 - **Flair Reports:**
-  Generate reports that summarize unique flair counts from cached posts.
+  Generate reports summarizing unique flair counts from cached posts.

 - **Show Posts:**
   Display detailed information (title, author, full selftext, and flair) for a specified number of cached posts.

 - **Monthly Digest:**
-  Automatically compile a digest from posts with titles containing "Monthly Digest" that includes a header, narrative summary, and a list of digest posts.
+  Automatically compile a digest from posts with titles containing "Monthly Digest" (including a header, narrative summary, and list of digest posts).

 - **Interactive Code Format Check:**
   Scans cached posts for unformatted source code (e.g., Arduino/C/C++ code that isn’t properly fenced or indented).
-If a violation is detected, the complete, untruncated post body is printed, and you are prompted to flag, skip, or cancel further checks.
+When a violation is detected, the full, untruncated post body is printed, and you are prompted to flag, skip, or cancel further checks.
   *Tip: For automated testing, set the environment variable `TEST_NONINTERACTIVE=1` to simulate an automatic "y" response.*

 - **ANSI Colored Output:**
-  The utility uses ANSI color codes to make the output more readable.
+  The utility uses ANSI escape sequences to colorize the output for enhanced readability.
 For example:
   - **Blue:** Subreddit names
   - **Green:** Summary statistics
   - **Magenta:** Report headers
   - **Yellow:** Warnings and applied filters

-*Note: The screenshot below simulates the expected colorized output in a terminal.*
+*Note: The screenshot below simulates the expected colorized output in the terminal.*

 ![ANSI Output Screenshot](https://via.placeholder.com/800x200?text=ANSI+Colored+Output+Screenshot)